Busulfan Concentrate Injection

 Advise females of reproductive potential of the potential risk to a fetus and to inform their healthcare provider with a known or suspected pregnancy [see Warnings and Precautions (5.4) and Use in Specific Populations (8.1)].

-Advise females and males of reproductive potential to use effective contraception during and after treatment with Busulfan Injection [see Use in Specific Populations (8.3)].
+Advise females of reproductive potential to use effective contraception during treatment with Busulfan Injection and for 6 months following cessation of therapy [see Use in Specific Populations (8.3)].

 Advise females to discontinue breastfeeding during treatment with Busulfan Injection [see Use in Specific Populations (8.2)].